 Below are the top multimeters on the market, based on reviews, features, budget and quality.

 The Fluke 87V is a great choice, although it’s not necessarily a cheap multimeter, when compared to most models of meter.
 Fluke makes some of the best digital multimeters on the market, and they’re all designed for heavy use in the field.

 The 87V model can measure pretty much anything related to electricity right out of the box, even the more obscure measurements like capacitance as well as having a high degree of accuracy for any of the common readings.
 In addition, this model is shielded properly so that you can get accurate adjustments despite the chaotic electrical fields surrounding adjustable speed devices

 This feature alone sets the Fluke 87V ahead of the competition.
 This model comes standard with the ability to make ambient temperature measurement, and you’ll be glad to find it also comes with a temperature probe to take surface measurements as well.
 Any Fluke model of multimeter is a great purchase, and this one is ideal for field use.
 You’ll quickly find that it becomes a vital part of your tool kit.
 It really is almost a gold standard for a meter that’ll be in heavy use.

 Fluke 117 Multimeter

 This great little meter comes in at a lower cost than the Fluke 87V but still delivers quite a bit of functionality in a well-engineered Fluke tool.
-It may not be as accurate or as beefy as some of the others, but for commercial use it should be more than sufficient.
+It may not be as accurate or as beefy as some of the others, but for commercial use it should be more than sufficient and it is without a doubt the top multimeter for electronics.
 This meter is tough and durable, made for use in the field and it covers the basics quite well.